 There’s no need to apply to get involved in Academic Advising at Melbourne.

-All eligible first-year students will get a notification in late August via the my.uniLife app once they’ve been matched with an adviser and have had their first advising session scheduled.
+In your second semester of study, you’ll get a notification once you’ve been matched with an adviser and have had your first advising session scheduled.

 When is my first advising session?